-Check if you have the right to live and work in the UK
+Right to live and work in the UK

-We have a legal responsibility to ensure that all our employees have the legal right to live and work in the UK.
 It is a condition of any offer of employment we make to you that you have, or can gain, permission to work in the UK.
 By law, you will not be able to start working for us until you are able to provide evidence that this permission has been granted.
-[It's important to note that the UK is no longer part of the EU, therefore, right to work in the EU does not cover the UK.]